Skip to Content

 The amounts shown represent income eligibility thresholds by household size.
 Families with income at or below these limits may be eligible for TANF benefits.

-How much financial assistance does Reach Up provide in Vermont?
+How much are Reach Up benefits in Vermont?

 Eligible families of three may receive up to $856 per month for a lifetime total of 60 months.
 Benefit rates are slightly higher in Chittenden County.
 3